KITESURFING IN CAPE VERDE

 If you want to learn kitesurfing, or you are an experienced kiter, why not visit Cape Verde and enjoy this sport.
 The winter months (October to May) provide the best wind conditions.
 The weather is good and the beaches are lovely.
 There are schools where you can learn the sport, or improve your skills.

 The islands of Sal and Boa Vista are two of the main islands for kitesurfing.
-Both islands have lovely sandy beaches and good conditions for kitesurfers and kite schools.
+Both islands have lovely sandy beaches, kite schools and good conditions for kitesurfers.
 Both are on the east side of the country and therefore benefit from the north east Trade Winds.

 On Sal one of the beaches on the east side of the island has been re-named as Kite Beach.
 There there is a kite school together with a bar and restaurant.
 On the west side of the island, Ponta Preta beach is also popular for kitesurfing in Sal.